-At a certain age — usually over 30 — male hormones begin to fall out of balance.
+At a certain age—usually over 30—male hormones begin to decline.
 The results of such imbalance?
 They’re not great.
-In fact, they can be downright awful: “Grumpy man syndrome,” aka “male menopause,” increased risks for heart disease, diminished libido, fatigue and more.
-Life as you’ve known it radically changes, physically, emotionally and sexually.
-You no longer feel like the man you once were, and it takes a tremendous toll on you.
+In fact, they can be downright awful: “Grumpy man syndrome,” or “male menopause,” increased risks for heart disease, diminished libido, fatigue, weight gain, lack of drive, and more.
+Life, as you’ve known it, radically changes, physically, emotionally, and sexually.
+You no longer feel like the man you once were, and it takes a tremendous toll.

 It’s critical that you monitor your hormone health once you enter your thirties.
 Understanding where your hormone levels lie will help determine if, or when, you should begin hormone replacement therapy, or HRT for men.

 Hormone replacement therapy (HRT) for men is the therapeutic provision of synthetic hormones to replace those that are no longer produced naturally within the body.
 In most cases, by effectively returning hormone levels to normal, HRT can successfully combat the effects that are onset by male hypogonadism, also known as low testosterone.

 Before we can get into low testosterone, it’s important to define testosterone itself.
 Testosterone is the primary male hormone produced mainly from the testes, or testicles.
 The hormone drastically increases as males enter puberty and peaks by early adulthood.
 It’s responsible for a multitude of major bodily functions, including:

 - Boosting the male libido, more commonly referred to as “sex drive”

 - Producing sperm